-3.0 Differentiated Instruction
+3. Differentiated Instruction

-ODL system with its flexibility, effectiveness and time-tested methodologies, has passed through a long history resulting democratizing of the educational opportunities.
+ODL system with its flexibility, cost effectiveness and time-tested methodologies, has passed through a long history resulting democratizing of the educational opportunities.
 It is a system which has the capacity to contribute for the improvement of access, equality and quality to meet the growing needs of the educational demands.
-With the advancement of ICT for imparting education printbased learning is being supplemented by Electronic Media - based, Satellite net work multimedia learning.
+With the advancement of ICT for imparting education print-based learning is being supplemented by Electronic Media - based, Satellite net work multimedia learning.

-Table 2: Option to the Learner to Choose
+Table: 2.
+Option to the Learner to Choose

 Course Materials Courses

 Printed Study material Most of the Courses

-Audio tapes Music and Language Courses/other courses
+Audio tapes Music and

+Language

+Courses/other

+courses

-Video tapes Science and /other courses
+Video tapes Science and /other

+courses

 Diskettes Statistic courses

-C-D ROM or online study Materials Computer courses/other courses
+C-D ROM or online Computer

+study Materials courses/other

+courses